AparaV/Twitter-Analysis/README.md

-#Twitter User Analysis
+#Twitter Analysis
-Analyze a user's most recent tweets and decipher their interests
+Analyze most recent tweets and calculate the 'popularity' of a particular topic

 ##Dependencies
 1. `pip install tweepy`